 The private school interview is an important part of a student’s application: it’s a chance for students to show what they can contribute to the school and to learn more about the school.
 Below, you’ll find five of the most common questions asked at private school interviews and some important things to remember when answering these questions.

 1. Why do you think our school would be a good fit for you?

 This question is one of the most common questions asked during a private school interview.
 When you answer, tell the interviewer what you like about the school; be sure to mention specific aspects of their school that you like rather than general statements that could apply to any school.
 If you’ve shadowed at the school or attended the open house, talk about specific things that you liked from your visit.
 You can also talk about certain classes and extracurricular activities you are interested in participating in at the school.
 If possible, talk about how you think the school can help you.
 Will the school's resources help you pursue certain academic interests?
 Will the small class sizes or engaging teachers help you become a better learner?
 Interviewers want to know specific things about their school that make it appealing to you.

 2. What do you like to do in your free time?

 This question is asked at almost every private school interview, so students should be prepared to talk about some hobbies they have outside of school.
-You don’t need to talk about everything that you do in your free time; pick a couple of hobbies that you are passionate about, and focus on those.
-These hobbies can include sports, drama, singing, writing, drawing, robotics, coding, creating Youtube videos, or anything else that your passionate about.
+You don’t need to talk about everything that you do in your free time.
+Instead, pick a couple of hobbies that you are passionate about and focus on those.
+These hobbies can include sports, drama, singing, writing, drawing, robotics, coding, creating Youtube videos, or anything else that you're passionate about.
 You can also tell the interviewer how you will continue pursuing these hobbies at their school, or you can talk about a new interest that you want to pursue at their school.